gu-mi/SeqDisp/README.md

 ### The Level of Residual Dispersion Variation and the Power of Differential Expression Tests for RNA-Seq Data

 `SeqDisp` is an R package for evaluating the negative binomial dispersions methods commonly used in RNA-Seq data analysis.
 The methodologies are discussed in the manuscript **The Level of Residual Dispersion Variation and the Power of Differential Expression Tests for RNA-Seq Data** (by Gu Mi and Yanming Di, PLOS ONE, under review).
 Functions in `SeqDisp` have been used to generate all figures and tables displayed in the manuscript, plus some additional analysis tools for further investigations.
+The `SeqDisp` R package is licensed under [GPL-2](http://cran.r-project.org/web/licenses/GPL-2).

 ******